Mark McKenzie (soccer, born 1999): International career

 McKenzie spent time in the US development ranks, being called into under-15 and under-16 camps.
 In 2017, McKenzie was called into the United States under-18s for the Slovakia Cup.
 He made seven appearances for the team in 2017.
 His performances earned him 2016–17 Conference Best XI honors for the US Development Academy Eastern Conference under-18s.

 McKenzie received a call-up to the United States under-20 squad to compete in the 2018 CONCACAF U-20 Championship.
 McKenzie scored three goals during the qualifying group stages and captained the team in a 7–0 victory against Suriname.
 Mark was named captain of the under-20 squad.
 On December 20, 2018, McKenzie received his first senior call up for a friendly against Panama.

 On February 1, 2020, McKenzie earned his first senior cap for the national team as a substitute in a friendly match against Costa Rica.

 McKenzie earned his World Cup qualifying debut in September 2021, starting in a 1–4 comeback win at Honduras.

+On May 26, 2026, McKenzie was selected in the 26-man squad for the 2026 FIFA World Cup.